gayverjr/pyemap/docs/analysis/pathways.rst

 Introduction
 -------------
 Once you have a processed emap object which contains the graph theory model of the protein structure, you can search for pathways.
 There are two modes of search: source only and specified target.
-Pathways are stored as :class:`ShortestPath` objects, which are organized into :class:`Branch` objects.
-The data is stored in the :class:`emap` object which was passed in.
-For a report of pathways found by pyemap, use :func:`emap.report()`.
+Pathways are stored as :class:`~pyemap.ShortestPath` objects, which are organized into :class:`~pyemap.Branch` objects.
+The data is stored in the :class:`~pyemap.emap` object which was passed in.
+For a report of pathways found by pyemap, use :func:`~pyemap.emap.report`.

 Source only
 ------------